zephyrproject-rtos/example-application/doc/index.rst

 Welcome to Example Application's documentation!
 ===============================================

+This is a simple Sphinx documentation setup for ``example-application``.

 .. toctree::
    :maxdepth: 2
    :caption: Contents

    drivers/index
    lib/index

-This is a simple Sphinx documentation setup for ``example-application``.
-You can reference Zephyr documentation items, like :external+zephyr:ref:`getting_started` or :external+zephyr:c:func:`k_sleep`.
+   zephyr

 Indices and tables
 ==================